Self-hypnosis could help you to overcome difficult issues and situations in areas of your daily life.

 Hypnotherapy with a trained professional has been found to help an array of physical conditions from aches and pains to insomnia.

-A recent study in the Netherlands found that 6 sessions of hypnotherapy was more effective for IBS than standard supportive care.
+A recent study in the Netherlands found that 6 sessions of hypnotherapy were more effective for IBS than standard supportive care.
 40% of hypnotherapy patients reporting relief from symptoms, often for several months afterwards.

 When aiming to lose weight or lead a healthy lifestyle, the use of hypnosis can improve results through changing a persons’ mindset.